 This way, we’ll see which books have the highest concentration of verses on love.
 Here’s what we get:

-This song (or anthology of songs) is probably more of that Valentine’s-Day love you think of this time of year.
+Lucky for us, the Bible isn’t silent on that matter.
+In fact, there’s a whole book of the Bible that explores the passion between a man and a woman.
+It’s the song of Solomon.
+This song (or anthology of songs)has more of that Valentine’s-Day love.
 It’s a passionate poem in which a bride and groom profess their love and desire for one another.

 The 5 chapters that focus most on love